 We use credit cards for everything and then pay them off monthly and collect the cash-back and travel points.
-Before we started all the big spending to outfit the boat we got a new credit card that refunds all fees, charges no foreign transaction fees, gives us lots of airline cash (not those points that limit when/where you can fly!), charges no annual fee and has excellent fraud protection.
+Before we started all the big spending to outfit the boat we got a new credit card that refunds all fees, charges no foreign transaction fees, gives us lots of airline cash (not those points that limit when/where you can fly!), and has excellent fraud protection.
 After four months cruising in Mexico we had to get a new card since someone else was charging to it!
 Make sure your credit card will send you a replacement card (with free shipping) anywhere in the world – not just to your home address.

 SHIPPING NEW CREDIT CARDS OUTSIDE THE US